-It’s painful when the realisation hits you, that when it comes to a certain someone or even certain people in your life, nothing, and I do literally mean nothing is ever enough.
-You could literally walk over hot coals, limbo under a bar held 5cm off the ground with spikes on it, have fireworks shooting out of your bum, agree with everything that they say and do everything they’ve requested to the letter of their criteria, and they’ll do the equivalent of, “You missed a spot…”
+It’s painful when the realisation hits you that when it comes to a certain someone or even certain people in your life, nothing, and I do literally mean nothing, is ever enough.
+You could walk over hot coals, limbo under a bar held 5cm off the ground with spikes on it, have fireworks shooting out of your bum, agree with everything that they say, and do everything they’ve requested to the letter of their criteria, and they’ll say the equivalent of “You missed a spot…”

-The first Unpleasable in your life tends to be that exacting and critical parent or caregiver.
-If your perspective on their behaviour and how you respond to it hasn’t changed in adulthood, you’re likely to have felt tormented by a similar boss, ‘friend’ or romantic partner.
+The first Unpleasable in your life tends to be an exacting and critical parent or caregiver.
+If your perspective on their behaviour and how you respond to it hasn’t changed in adulthood, you’re likely to have felt tormented by a similar boss, friend, or romantic partner.

-It will feel like the most natural thing in the world to be a people-pleaser because it’s all you know.
+It will feel like the most natural thing in the world to be a people pleaser because it’s all you know.
 You likely equate happiness and worthiness with pleasing somebody all of the time.
-You also associate other people’s displeasure with this sense of you being inadequate and ‘provoking’ their behaviour with it.
-It’s easy to put what happened in childhood together with what is happening now and form the conclusion that it’s your fault.
+You also associate other people’s displeasure with this sense of you being inadequate and “provoking” or “inviting” their behaviour with it.
+It’s easy to put what happened in childhood together with what’s happening now and form the conclusion that it’s your fault.
 You might believe that you’re not good enough or unlovable or rejectionable.

-You can’t please everyone all of the time but also these shenanigans aren’t about you, your worth and your ‘inadequacies’.
+You can’t please everyone all of the time.
+The unpleasable person’s shenanigans aren’t about you, your worth, or your seeming inadequacies.

-It’s all-too-easy to trick yourself into believing that ‘other people’ are able to satisfy an Unpleasable.
-Not only is this bullshit used to personalise their behaviour but you’re signing on to their sense of entitlement that you and these people are just here to serve their ego.
+It’s all too easy to trick yourself into believing that other people are able to satisfy an Unpleasable.
+Not only is this bullshit used to personalise their behaviour, but you’re signing on to this person’s sense of entitlement that you and these people are just here to serve their ego.

 Being perennially dissatisfied is a decision.

 - It’s giving a gift and their “Is that it?” attitude or openly mocking or critiquing it.
-Then you buy increasingly expensive gifts and they say that you’re a “show off” and “wasting money”.
-Or you buy what they ask for and hear, “It’s a shame I don’t have people around me who don’t have to ask what I want…”
+Then you buy increasingly expensive gifts, and they say you’re a “show off” and “wasting money”.
+Or you buy what they ask for and hear, “It’s a shame I don’t have people around me who don’t have to ask what I want.”

 - It’s working your arse off for a boss who takes the credit when you do well and blames you when they do badly.
 They don’t encourage you or give any feedback.
-They expect you to mind read them and then say “You would go further in this place if you communicated better with me.”
+They expect you to mind-read and then say, “You would go further in this place if you communicated better with me.”
 So you try to talk to them about a project or ask questions only to be told off for taking up their time and not being more “autonomous”.

-You end up dependent on them for your worth, happiness, security, identity– everything.
+You end up dependent on an Unpleasable for your worth, happiness, security, identity– everything.
 If you weren’t, you wouldn’t go down or continue on this road once their unreasonable behaviour became apparent.
-And it is unreasonable even if it’s ‘familiar’ or they claim that it’s ‘normal’ to behave in this way.
+And it is unreasonable even if it’s familiar or they claim that it’s “normal” to behave in this way.

-What The Unpleasables fail to recognise is that they need to look inward and examine their own behaviour and how they conduct their lives instead of blaming everyone else and trying to enforce their ‘entitlements’.
-The harder you try is the more you reinforce this idea that their actions are acceptable.
+What the Unpleasables fail to recognise is that they need to look inward and examine their own behaviour and how they conduct their lives instead of blaming everyone else and trying to enforce their entitlements.
+The harder you try, the more you reinforce this idea that their actions are acceptable.
 Why?
-Because trying to please them rewards what can at times be their ridiculousness and crazy-making.
+Because trying to please them rewards what can, at times, be their ridiculousness and crazy-making.
 It’s gaslighting 101.

 It’s a sign of immense insecurity when someone is an Unpleasable.
 Instead of putting them on a pedestal, recognise their criticisms and unpleasable ways as a weakness, not a strength.

-The person who cannot be pleased is the same person who has little gratitude for what they do have because they always focus on what they don’t have.
-And what they don’t have is distorted anyway!
-They never acknowledged and appreciated what they have and the efforts of others in the first place.
+The person who cannot be pleased is the same person who has little gratitude for what they do have.
+They always focus on what they don’t have.
+And their perception of what they don’t have is distorted anyway!
+They never acknowledged and appreciated what they had and the efforts of others in the first place.

-Stop trying to be perfect in the hope that they’ll cut you some slack.
+Stop trying to be perfect in the hope that an unpleasable person will cut you some slack.
 Cut yourself some slack!

-It’s a sign of our maturity as adults when we don’t treat people like servants to cater to our every whim and when we take responsibility for asserting and meeting our own needs, wishes, and expectations.
-I know that it was part of my ascent into being me when I stopped wanting or needing the approval of my mother because I prioritised my own approval which was no longer based on her approval.
+It’s a sign of our maturity as adults when we don’t treat people like servants to cater to our every whim and when we take responsibility for asserting and meeting our own needs, desires, and expectations.
+I know it was part of my ascent into being me when I stopped wanting or needing my mother’s approval.
+Instead, I prioritised my own approval, which was no longer based on her approval.
 This immediately changed the nature of our relationship.
 Ours became adult-to-adult instead of me playing the child role.

-This is your life, and it’s time to get on with the business of learning how to please you and meet your own needs.
-Your role in life isn’t The Scapegoat or Performing Seal.
-It’s not to be kicked to make someone else feel better about their own turmoil.
+This is your life.
+It’s time to get on with the business of learning how to please you and meet your own needs.
+Your role in life isn’t the Scapegoat or Performing Seal; it’s not to be kicked to make someone else feel better about their own turmoil.
 Whether you devote your life to an Unpleasable or choose to step into your own life, they’re still not going to be pleased.
 Only one of these options represents you being able to find your own happiness independently of their chaos.
 Choose wisely, choose you.